Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 #### Ambiguity of calls to overloaded functions

-This issue appears in compilers that do not support default arguments in template functions (known cases are Visual C++ 10 and 11): compiler reports ambiguity error if handle is used in argument of call to function that has two or move overloaded versions, accepting handles to different types.
+This issue appears in the compilers that do not support default arguments in template functions (known cases are Visual C++ 10 and 11): the compiler reports an ambiguity error if a handle is used in the argument of a call to the function that has two or move overloaded versions, accepting handles to different types.
-The problem is that operator const handle<T2>& is defined for any type T2, thus compiler cannot make a right choice.
+The problem is that operator  <i> const handle<T2>& </i> is defined for any type *T2*, thus the compiler cannot make the right choice.

 Example:
 ~~~~~